PeachyTree/shiro/README.md

 * **kaomoji:** Displays a random kaomoji! (´・ω・｀) 3000 will definitely be enough to keep you busy! (ｖ｀▽´)ｖ
 * **loremipsum:** Need placeholder text for your website?
 Look no further.
 * **magic8ball:** Consults my magic 8-ball!
+* **meme:** Searches for a random meme from selected subreddits!
+Warning: There is no NSFW filter on this!
 * **never-have-i-ever:** Responds with a random 'Never Have I Ever...' statement.
 * **number-fact:** Responds with a random fact about a specific number.
 * **pasta:** Cool custom, random pastas that I make!